DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Export Functionality**: Designed jerseys can be saved as PNG images with transparent backgrounds, suitable for further editing or printing.

   This project was an excellent exercise in understanding image manipulation with PIL (Pillow) and building interactive graphical applications with Tkinter.
 I gained practical experience in coordinate-based image processing, color management, and dynamic text rendering.
 The integration of Pillow for image processing with Tkinter for the user interface proved particularly valuable for creating a responsive design tool with visual feedback.
-* Day 491: 🏀 Basketball Jersey Designer in Python 🎨
+* Day 491: � Ancient Text Entity Recognizer in Python 📜

-  Today, I developed a Basketball Jersey Designer application using Python, implementing a Tkinter-based GUI for customizing basketball jerseys.
-The project focuses on graphic manipulation and user interface design for sports apparel customization.
+  Today, I developed an Ancient Text Entity Recognizer using Python and spaCy, implementing NLP techniques to identify and classify entities in historical texts.
+The project focuses on recognizing mythological gods, ancient cities, and famous battles.
 Below are the key highlights:

-  - **Custom Color Selection**: The application allows users to choose custom colors for jersey, shorts, and text using a color picker dialog, providing RGB color flexibility for design personalization.
+  - **Custom Entity Recognition**: The system extends spaCy's NER capabilities with custom entity labels (GOD, CITY, BATTLE) specifically designed for ancient texts analysis.

-  - **Dynamic Template Manipulation**: The core of the project uses PIL (Python Imaging Library) to dynamically modify a jersey template image by applying user-selected colors to specific regions defined by polygon coordinates.
+  - **Rule-Based Patterns**: Implemented an entity ruler with predefined patterns for mythological figures (Zeus, Apollo, Athena), historical cities (Athens, Sparta, Rome), and famous battles (Thermopylae, Marathon, Salamis).

-  - **Text Customization**: Users can input player names and numbers which are automatically centered and rendered on both front and back views of the jersey using TrueType fonts.
+  - **Text Analysis Engine**: The analyzer processes input texts, identifies relevant entities, and categorizes them into gods, cities, or battles while handling case variations.

-  - **Interactive Preview**: The GUI features a live preview canvas that updates in real-time as design parameters are changed, providing immediate visual feedback.
+  - **Reporting System**: Generates structured reports summarizing the findings with clear sections for each entity type, including handling cases where no entities are found.

-  - **Export Functionality**: Designed jerseys can be saved as PNG files with customizable file names and locations through a file dialog interface.
+  - **Example Implementation**: Demonstrated with a sample ancient text about the Battle of Thermopylae, showing recognition of Spartan context, divine interventions, and multiple historical locations.

-  This project was an excellent exercise in understanding image manipulation and GUI development.
-I gained practical experience in working with coordinate-based graphic operations, font rendering, and color management.
-The integration of Tkinter for the user interface with PIL for image processing proved particularly valuable for creating a responsive design tool with visual output capabilities.
+  This project provided valuable experience in custom NLP entity recognition and historical text processing.
+The combination of spaCy's linguistic capabilities with domain-specific pattern matching proved particularly effective for analyzing ancient narratives.
+The structured reporting output offers clear insights into the mythological and historical elements present in classical texts.